on Dec 13, 2016

 How HR&A’s Resilience Approach Helped the City of Boston Plan for a Stronger Future

 Boston is no stranger to climate hazards.
 In fact, the city has experienced 21 weather-related disasters in the past 15 years alone.
-As our world becomes warmer and wetter, we’re working with Boston, and cities around the world, to create effective public and private solutions that mitigate climate-related risks for people, property, infrastructure, and the environment.
+As our world becomes warmer and wetter, we’re working with cities around the world to create public and private solutions that will mitigate climate-related risks for people, property, infrastructure, and the environment.

 We’ve developed a resilience approach for climate adaptation to help our clients identify actions that produce benefits beyond risk reduction, supporting broad social, economic, and environmental policy goals.
 Central to this approach is ensuring that the solutions proposed can harness the value they create – through avoided damage and disruption as well as new development, jobs, public spaces, etc. – to help finance future adaptation projects and minimize reliance on scarce public funding.

 In Boston, we incorporated our resilience approach into the city’s new climate adaptation plan, Climate Ready Boston.
 With a team of city and regional stakeholders, we identified initiatives that will help Boston continue to thrive in the face of climate change.
 Key recommendations from Climate Ready Boston include forming a regional consortium of public and private infrastructure owners and operators to coordinate system-wide adaptation; creating new resilience workforce development pathways; integrating coastal protection infrastructure and other improvements into growth plans for new neighborhoods; and establishing requirements for future development to be adaptable and climate ready.